 A summary of support from the government, ASC and others, as well as useful resources to support creative practices and personal wellbeing.

-ASC Hardship Fund 3 – NOW OPEN FOR APPLICATIONS
+ASC Hardship Fund 3

-Following the first two rounds of support (Hardship Fund/Special Hardship Fund, Hardship Fund 2), the Hardship Fund 3 is our third round of support for ASC tenants facing significant financial hardship and offers partial waivers of studio fees.
+Following the first two rounds of support (Hardship Fund/Special Hardship Fund, Hardship Fund 2), the Hardship Fund 3 was our third round of support for ASC tenants facing significant financial hardship and offers partial waivers of studio fees.

 ASC Hardship Fund 2